mcdoerf/5-Cell-FPC-Demonstration/README.md

 All functions assume the input data comes in the form **(n₁₅, n₂, n₄, n₆, n₃₇)<sup>T</sup>**.

-`Script2.R` contains functions that implement the simulation studies in the paper and automatically convert output to LaTeX.
+`02_simulations.R` contains functions that implement the simulation studies in the paper and automatically convert output to LaTeX.

 `CRISP Data Analysis.RMD` is an RMarkdown file that replicates the real-data analysis on the CRISP data.

-`sim_results1_arXiv.RData` contains the simulation results for Table 5 in the mansucript.
+`sim_results1b_arXiv.RData` contains the simulation results for Table 4 in the mansucript.

-`sim_results2_arXiv.RData` contains the simulation results for Table 6 in the mansucript.
+`sim_results2b_arXiv.RData` contains the simulation results for Table 6 in the mansucript.

-`sim_resultsA3_arXiv.RData` contains the simulation results for Table B1 in the mansucript.
+`sim_resultsA3b_arXiv.RData` contains the simulation results for Table S1 in the mansucript.

-`sim_resultsA4_arXiv.RData` contains the simulation results for Table B2 in the mansucript.
+`sim_resultsA4b_arXiv.RData` contains the simulation results for Table S2 in the mansucript.

-`sim_results_CRISP_arXiv.RData` contains the simulation results for Table B3 in the mansucript.
+`sim_results_CRISPb_arXiv.RData` contains the simulation results for Table S3 in the mansucript.